Baywater, Hyde Park and Paddington

 A beautiful area of London - stunning throughout the year

 Boating on The Serpentine: in Hyde Park there is a fleet of rowing and pedal boats for visitors to enjoy gliding across the lake.
 Such a lovely way to spend a summer's afternoon meandering around on the shimmering water.
 For refreshments, the Serpentine Bar & Kitchen, inspired by English country living, is a retreat for both Londoners and visitors alike serving a wide variety of tasty hot meals and snacks, sandwiches, salads, cakes, puddings and drinks.
 A great place to stop off during your stroll through the park.

 The Diana Memorial Fountain: Built from 545 pieces of Cornish

-in two directions, cascading, swirling and
+life with water flowing in two directions, cascading, swirling and

-are three little bridges where you can cross the water and go right to the heart of the
+are three little bridges where you can cross the water and go right

 Wildlife: Hyde Park provides a unique habitat for a diverse